Matthew-Taber/ss-docs/events-and-alerts/event-subscriptions/creating-event-subscription/index.md

 To add an event subscription:

-## Task 1: Creating the Event Subscription
+## Task 1: Creating an Event Subscription

 1. Navigate to **Administration > Event Subscriptions**: